How to Do an Oil Change

-It is important to change the motor oil in your vehicle regularly because it helps keep it running smoothly.
+It is important to change the motor oil in your vehicle regularly so it stays running smoothly and you dont cause major damage to your engine..
 There are many fluids in a vehicle such as transmission fluid, power steering fluid, brake fluid, differential fluid, and the most important fluid, motor oil.
 Motor oil is a caramel color, fluid substance that protects the internal parts of an automotive engine.
-It does this by providing a lubricated film for the metal to metal surfaces to ride on and without motor oil the engine would seize up, meaning that it would break to the point of not running.
-That would be a really bad thing because it is a very expensive and time consuming project to replace an entire engine.
+It does this by providing a lubricated film for the metal to metal surfaces to ride on and without motor oil the engine would seize up, meaning that it would break to the point of not running any longer.
+That would be a really bad thing because it is a very expensive and a time consuming project to replace an entire engine.
 A vehicle seizing up because of a lack of, or dirty, oil can be brought on by a number of things including the metal to metal surfaces becoming too hot and literally welding themselves to each other and also by a lack of lubrication that causes little metal shavings to break off and flow around the inside of the engine.
 These Metal shavings can get stuck in places they should not be such as in the oil passages and moving parts.
 This problem can cause serious damage to your vehicle and should absolutely be avoided at every cost.

 Because of these three reasons, the motor oil should be changed more often than any other fluid in a vehicle.